-In Section II, pages 13-14, and in Section III.7, pages 20-21, the applicant provides the assumptions and methodology it used to project need for five additional dialysis stations at Wake Forest Dialysis Center.
+In Section II.1, pages 13-14, and in Section III.7, pages 20-21, the applicant provides the assumptions and methodology it used to project need for five additional dialysis stations at Wake Forest Dialysis Center.
 The applicant states,

-"Wake Forest Dialysis Center had 34 in-center patients as of December 31, 2011 based on information included in Table A of the July 2012 Semiannual Dialysis Report (SDR).
-This is a station utilization rate of 85% based on the 10 certified stations in the facility.
-The January 2012 Semiannual Dialysis Report indicated that the Wake Forest Dialysis Center had 28 in-center patients as of June 30, 2011, an increase of six patients in the six month period.
-This calculates to a growth of over 21%. ...
+"The Wake Forest Dialysis Center had 48 in-center patients as of December 31, 2012 based on information contained in Table A of the July 2013 Semiannual Dialysis Report.
+This is a station utilization rate of 80% based on the 15 certified stations in the facility.
+The January 2013 Semiannual Dialysis Report indicated that the Wake Forest Dialysis Center had 41 in-center patients as of June 30, 2012, an increase of 7 inpatients in a six month period.
+This calculates to a growth of 17%. ...
 We are applying for a five-station expansion of the Wake Forest facility.
-We have utilized an annual growth rate of 20% to determine the number of patients the facility forecasts to be serving at the end of operating years one and two.
-This growth rate is less than the actual growth rate based on the actual growth rate between July 1, 2011 and December 31, 2011 (34 in-center patients as of 12/31/11 minus 28 in-center patients as of 06/30/11 = 6 incenter patient increase or 21.4% increase in in-center patient census).
+We have utilized an annual growth rate of 13% to determine the number of patients the facility forecasts to be serving at the end of operating years one and two.
+This growth rate is one half of the actual growth rate based on the actual growth rate between July 1, 2012 and December 31, 2012 (48 in-center patients as of 12/31/12 minus 41 in-center patients as of 06/30/12 = 7 in-center patient increase or 17% increase in in-center patient census for a sixmonth period)....

-Based on the patients and stations above, the Wake Forest Dialysis Center is projected to have at least 48 in-center patients by the end of operating year 1 for a utilization rate of 80% or 3.2 patients per station and at least 58 in-center patients by the end of operating year 2 for a utilization rate of 96.7% or 3.8 patients per station.
+Based on the patients and stations above, the Wake Forest Dialysis Center is projected to have at least 69 in-center patients by the end of operating year 1 for a utilization rate of 86% or 3.4 patients per station and at least 78 in-center patients by the end of operating year 2 for a utilization rate of 97% or 3.9 patients per station.
+[Note: These utilization rates are based on the assumption that the facility will have 20 certified stations.]
 This information is based on the calculations below....